HCPSS/school-messenger-help/_posts/2014-02-17-important-message-stationary.markdown

 That will open up an additional box for selecting stationary.
 The important message stationary is meant for emergencies only, so it should be used in any scenario when you're also using the text message feature.

-> Important messages are **not** reminders for school events, please use the simple message stationary for these non-emergency messages
+> Important messages are **not** reminders for school events, please use the simple or fluid message stationary for these non-emergency messages

 Your important message template is titled with your school acronym, followed by " - Important Message".